-- Trigger Point Therapy (neuromuscular therapy)– a trigger point is a key to unlock a muscle and surrounding muscles.
+- Trigger Point Therapy (Neuromuscular Therapy)– a trigger point is a key to unlock a muscle and surrounding muscles.
 I press and hold a knot to relieve pain.
 Usually, stubborn pain is caused by trigger points that are away from the area where the client is feeling pain.
 I use comfortable pressure to unlock the muscle.
-If you like homework, I may recommend postural correction and teach you a stretch or two.
+Often, while pushing on the trigger point I can get it to release quickly and deeply using neural reset therapy connective tissue stretching.
+If you like homework, I may teach you a stretch or two.
 Trigger point therapy may be done fully clothed or with the client undressed, covered by a sheet.
 I find trigger point therapy works well in conjunction with neural reset technique and Swedish.

 - Neural Reset Technique (NRT)– this state of the art technique taps into the nervous system to switch off muscle tension.
-It involves the client gently resisting movements and may involve tapping.
-See my video for an example.
+It may involve the therapist applying gentle pressure to connective tissue or the client gently resisting movements.
+It also works for joint pain and scars.
 With this technique, I find that 80 percent of chronic pain issues are reduced by 80 percent in the first visit.
 Although this technique is painless, it turns on muscles that are not used to working and sometimes they will become somewhat sore the next day.
 NRT works well with trigger point therapy and can be inserted into a Swedish massage when we discover tender areas.